calaldees/teacherEducation/teacherEducation/_sessions.md

 ### (No session) WB 3rd June
 * Mentor
     * Discuss the impact your student has had with behaviour.
         * In the department and in the wider school?
+            * How do you know?
+How do others know?

 ### (No session) WB 10th June
 * Mentor
     * Discuss the impact your student has had with planning lessons.
         * In the department and in the wider school?
+            * How do you know?
+How do others know?

 ### (No session) WB 17th June
 * Mentor
     * Discuss the impact your student has had with relationships
         * In the department and in the wider school?
+            * How do you know?
+How do others know?

 SPR4 Due 21st June